FOR ENGLAND ONLY (updated June 2022)

 Home Education should not be used as a reason to contact Children’s Services (social services) nor should opting not to meet the LA or allowing access to the home or child. (section 73 below, and section 6.6, below)

 Home Educated children missing out on the social aspect of childhood is a myth.
 Most Home Educated children are in touch with other local children and attend regular activities.
 Home Educated children’s socialisation is more natural and similar to the way adults socialise than schooled children.
+It is also important to realise not every child needs to or wants to be around lots of other children, Home Education must be suitable to the individual child.

 Home Educated children are not to be monitored, evaluated or assessed by the LA (2.4, and 5.1. in the guidance for parents, below), they are the parent’s responsibility (3.3 below).
 Unless the LA has a reason to believe an education isn’t being provided, then they may only make informal enquiries.
 The family are never obliged to allow access to the home or to meet the child (5.11 of the guidance for parents below), opting to not allow these ultra vires requests is not to be used as a cause for concern.